MinersHavenPlus/Miners-Haven-Plus/README.md

 *WE DO NOT RECOMMEND USING THIS GAME AS A LEARNING TOOL* -
-This game incorporates many poor practices, and is very messy.
+This game incorporates many poor practices, and is generally awful to work with.